tietoevry-infra-as-code/terraform-azurerm-caf-vnet-hub/README.md

 Name | Description
 ---- | -----------
-Gateway Subnet| Contain VPN Gateway, Express route Gateway AzureFirewallSubnet|If added the Firewall module, it Deploys an Azure Firewall that will monitor all incoming and outgoing traffic
+GatewaySubnet| Contain VPN Gateway, Express route Gateway AzureFirewallSubnet|If added the Firewall module, it Deploys an Azure Firewall that will monitor all incoming and outgoing traffic
 ApplicationGateway|Contain an Application Gateway etc...
 Management|Management subnet for Bastion host, accessible from gateway

-Both Gateway Subnet and AzureFirewallSubnet allow traffic out and can have public IPs.
+The Gateway Subnet allow traffic out and can have public IPs.
 ApplicationGateway and Management subnet route traffic through the firewall and does not support public IPs due to asymmetric routing.

 ## Virtual Network service endpoints